 You might be wondering how to find Sinnoh Stones, what they’re used for, or which Pokemon can be evolved with them.
 Well, we’ve answered all those questions in our Sinnoh Stone guide below.

-- Read More: How to get Mega Energy in Pokemon GO
+How to get a Sinnoh Stone in Pokemon Go

-You’ll also have a chance at receiving a Sinnoh Stone by defeating a Team Go Rocket Leader, by defeating other players in PvP Trainer Battles, or as a ‘Mystery Item’ reward in the Pokemon Go Battle League.
+You’ll also have a chance at receiving a Sinnoh Stone by defeating a Team Go Rocket Leader, by defeating other players in PvP Trainer Battles, or by earning a ‘Mystery Item’ reward in the Pokemon Go Battle League.

 Which Pokemon can evolve with a Sinnoh Stone?